 Lake Pines Braille

-Making Online Math Accessible.
+Making Accessible Online Math Documents.

 Lake Pines Braille is the culmination of over 20 years work to develop online interactive math solutions and bring them to blind and visually-impaired users.

-The Accessible Equation Editor development began in 2001 at IBM Research as a project to create a web-based math editor based on the techexplorer Hypermedia Browser, a cross-platform, cross-browser plug-in that delivers advanced mathematics over the web using TeX and LaTeX.
+The Equalize Editor development began in 2001 at IBM Research as a project to create a web-based math editor based on the techexplorer Hypermedia Browser, a cross-platform, cross-browser plug-in that delivers advanced mathematics over the web using TeX and LaTeX.
 The original Equation Editor was built in C++ using the techexplorer Netscape browser plugin.

 In 2003, the techexplorer technologies, including the Equation Editor, were purchased by Integre Technical Publishing Company in Albuquerque, New Mexico, where the Equation Editor development transitioned to Java in 2004 and to ActionScript in 2010.